openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 }
 ```

-Note: `type` and `format` are used when the Client has not pre-obtained a Credential Manifest. `manifest_id` and `presentation_submission` are used when the Client has pre-obtained a Credential Manifest.
+Note: `type` and `format` are used when the Client has not pre-obtained a Credential Manifest. `manifest_id` is used when the Client has pre-obtained a Credential Manifest.
 These two approaches MAY be combined in one request.

 Note: Passing the `format` to the authorization request is informational and allows the credential issuer to refuse early in case it does not support the requested format/credential combination.
 The client MAY request issuance of credentials in other formats as well later in the process at the credential endpoint.